puppetlabs/puppet-specifications/language/types_values_variables.md

 Variables
 ---
 A variable is a storage container for a value.
 Variables are immutable (once assigned they cannot be assigned to another value, and the value it is referring to is also immutable.
-Variables are also used define parameters of defines, classes, lambdas (and functions) - the term *parameter* is used to denote such variables.
+Variables are also used to define parameters of defines, classes, lambdas (and functions) - the term *parameter* is used to denote such variables.

 The type of a non parameter variable is determined by what is assigned to it.

 The type of a parameter may be optionally specified in which case a given value for that parameter must be compliant with the given type.
 An untyped parameter accepts a value of any type (i.e. `Any`)